Guide to sales tax returns in Louisiana

 The next step is to determine how much sales tax to collect.
 Similar to counties or boroughs in other states, Louisiana is divided into what are called parishes.
 Louisiana is a destination-based sales tax state, meaning you should charge all customers located in Louisiana the sales tax rate where the item is being delivered.
 That could include a combination of state, county, city, parish, and district tax rates.

-In Louisiana, businesses with standard license types are required to report, collect, and remit sales tax in each individual parish where they make sales.
+In Louisiana, businesses with standard license types are required to report, collect, and remit sales tax in each individual parish where they make sales—one of the reasons sales tax compliance can be challenging in the state.
 Remote seller license types report, collect, and remit sales tax on a single form.
-Direct marketer license types collect and remit a flat rate and no parish data is required, which is one of the reasons sales tax compliance can be difficult in Louisiana.
+Direct marketer license types collect and remit a flat rate and no parish data is required.

 The current sales tax system in Louisiana requires businesses to maintain sales tax reports, collect sales tax, and remit in each individual parish where they do business.
 There are 64 parishes in total, meaning a business could have to file in 64 different parishes in addition to filing state sales tax.
 However, remote sellers and direct marketer sellers only file one sales tax return.